I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltuserstructures/ns-fltuserstructures-_filter_volume_standard_information.md

 Read-only member used to identify the filter manager frame that the volume is in.

-`NextEntryOffset`

-Read-only offset, in bytes, of the next FILTER_VOLUME_STANDARD_INFORMATION structure if multiple structures are present in the buffer.
-This member is zero if no other structures follow this one.
+`FileSystemType`

+Read-only member used to identify the type of file system being used on the volume.
+The possible values for this member are listed in <a href="..\fltuserstructures\ne-fltuserstructures-_flt_filesystem_type.md">FLT_FILESYSTEM_TYPE</a>.

+`FilterVolumeNameLength`

+Read-only length, in bytes, of the volume name.

+`FilterVolumeName`

+Read-only name of the volume of <b>FilterVolumeNameLength</b> length.
+This Unicode string is not NULL-terminated.

 ## Remarks
 Filter manager enumeration routines, such as <a href="..\fltkernel\nf-fltkernel-fltenumeratevolumeinformation.md">FltEnumerateVolumeInformation</a>, can fill a buffer with structures of type FILTER_VOLUME_STANDARD_INFORMATION where each structure represents a volume known to filter manager.
 This list of structures  can contain multiple volumes with the same name.
 For more information, see <a href="https://msdn.microsoft.com/c05982dc-4124-4f9a-93b8-0e56ac296d1b">Understanding Volume Enumerations with Duplicate Volume Names</a>.